You can get impressive views of London from many places, and many of them are actually free.

 If you are looking for a place to have dinner and to get incredible London views, book a table at Aqua Shard.
 As you can gather from the name, this restaurant is located inside the Shard – at the 31st floor to be precise.

 I first went up the London Eye at the end of 2010 and quickly decided that this is my favorite attraction in London.
-Honestly, the views of London you get from up there are just out of this world – the Houses of Parliament and the Big Ben are in full sight, but you can also see the area of St. Paul.
+Honestly, the views from up there are just out of this world – the Houses of Parliament and the Big Ben are in full sight, but you can also see the area of St. Paul.

-PRACTICAL INFORMATION: The opening times of London Eye vary depending on the season.
+The opening times of London Eye vary depending on the season.
 The usual opening time is 10:00 am and it closes between 6:00 and 8:30 pm.
+You will need to get skip the line tickets for this attraction.
+Get them here.

-For incredible and completely free views of London, go to Primrose Hill.
+For incredible and completely free views, go to Primrose Hill.
 It’s on the other side of Regent’s Park across Prince Albert Road and the London Zoo.
-Londoners like to keep this place a secret so that they can enjoy it without the tourist crowds that they find in other parks – but I am evil so I thought I should spill the secret.
+Londoners like to keep this place a secret so that they can enjoy it without the tourist crowds – but I thought I should spill the secret.
 If you go on a very clear day, you can see all the way to the Shard and even the London Eye.

-For stunning and unique views of London, head to Tower Bridge and visit Tower Bridge exhibit, so you can walk across the glass walkway.
+For stunning and unique views, head to Tower Bridge and visit Tower Bridge exhibit, so you can walk across the glass walkway.

 Le Pont de la Tour